rajanmah/sba-javascript-fundamentals/readme.md

 I tried to remove an object with the due_at "3156-11-15", I was not able to figure out how to.
 I should not include that data. but I included that in the total possible points too.

+I tried to get array of objects as final result.
+But it was in array form.
+I was not able to merge their keys and values to form an array of objects as final result.